rss logo

 WARNING!!!
 You are about to remove the EASYRSA_PKI at: /etc/openvpn/pki and initialize a fresh PKI here.
 Type the word 'yes' to continue, or any other input to abort.
 Confirm removal: yes

-• If, like me, you don't want to regenerate certificates often, edit the /etc/openvpn/pki/vars file:
+• If, like me, you don't want to regenerate certificates often, edit the file /etc/openvpn/pki/vars:

 #Sets the validity period of the EasyRSA certificate authority to 10 years (3650 days). set_var EASYRSA_CA_EXPIRE 3650 #Sets the validity period of EasyRSA-issued certificates to 10 years (3650 days). set_var EASYRSA_CERT_EXPIRE 3650 #Sets the key size for the EasyRSA certificate authority to 4096 bits, ensuring high security without excessive processing load. set_var EASYRSA_KEY_SIZE 4096 #Sets EasyRSA certificate revocation list validity to 10 years. set_var EASYRSA_CRL_DAYS 3650